slothbear/LCMax/readme.md

 ## installation instructions

 1. Close your Farmville window.
-1. Drag the **ChatCharger** link above to your bookmarks bar.
+1. Drag the **Chat Charger** link above to your bookmarks bar.
   * NOTE: Don't click the link.
 That does nothing.
 Drag it.
   * If that doesn't make sense watch this [tutorial video](https://www.youtube.com/watch?v=-E6h7Z5fPlg) that demonstrates the dragging process.
 1. Open Farmville.
-1. Click the **ChatCharger** bookmark in your bookmarks bar.
+1. Click the **Chat Charger** bookmark in your bookmarks bar.

 <br>
 ## not happy?

-If ChatCharger doesn't work or you don't like it:
+If Chat Charger doesn't work or you don't like it:

 * Remove the bookmark from your bookmarks bar.
-Right click on the **ChatCharger** bookmark in your bookmark bar, then choose Delete.
+Right click on the **Chat Charger** bookmark in your bookmark bar, then choose Delete.
 * Refresh your browser page to get a fresh copy.

-Has **ChatCharger** stopped working?
+Has **Chat Charger** stopped working?
 It's possible that Facebook has changed something.
 Please
 [let me know](mailto:ChatCharger@gmail.com)
 and maybe I can fix it.